carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

  comment style.
 In that case, consider proposing a change to the default comment prefixes instead.

+.. option:: --allow-unused-prefixes

+ This option controls the behavior when using more than one prefix as specified by :option:`--check-prefix` or :option:`--check-prefixes`, and some of these prefixes are missing in the test file.
+If true, this is allowed, if false, FileCheck will report error, listing the missing prefixes.

+ It is currently, temporarily, true by default, and will be subsequently switched to false.

 .. option:: --input-file filename

   File to check (defaults to stdin).